 As you record the transactions, remember to add to the category lists that you’ll use from month to month.
 It may be useful to add a sheet for invoices within your workbook.
 While you’ll find this within other programs such as Microsoft Word, you can copy and paste the amounts into your Invoice sheets for even more information to reference.

 After ensuring that your bookkeeping spreadsheet or bookkeeping workbook is complete, save the file onto your computer.
 You’ll want to save it in a secure folder where only you’ll have access to it.
 If possible, consider adding a password to your file for additional privacy.

 Work with the Professionals

 Creating a simple bookkeeping spreadsheet is beneficial, no matter the size of your business.
-Whether you do-it-yourself or hire a pro to create your bookkeeping spreadsheet, you’ll quickly see the benefits.
+Whether you do-it-yourself or hire a pro to create your bookkeeping spreadsheet or use AP automation software, you’ll quickly see the benefits.
 Consider hiring a pro to ensure that you have a seamless experience with your accounting and bookkeeping needs.

 Bookkeeping for small businesses doesn’t have to be complex.
 Don’t hesitate to seek advice from the experts to guide your small business through this global crisis.

 Vicente Gomez is a tax accountant for 1-800 accountant.
 He studied at Averett University where he received a double degree in accounting and business management with a minor in economics.